Social contribution

 Strategy and outcomes

-2023 marked the mid-way point of the 2021-2025 Social Contribution Strategy, which identifies three social outcome areas to enhance support for community development and focus on long-term outcomes.
-The three areas are; improve knowledge: create opportunities; and build resilience.
+The 2021-2025 Social Contribution Strategy identifies three social outcome areas to enhance support for community development and focus on long-term outcomes.
+The three areas are: improve knowledge; create opportunities; and build resilience, with a common focus on environment, education, employment, and liveability outcomes.
+In 2025 we will be undergoing a process to develop the company’s 2026 to 2030 strategy which will be relevant across our global portfolio.

-of partners advised that they had improved their capacity or were able to deliver new programs.
+of community partners advised they had improved their capacity or were able to deliver new programs.

 advised they were able to reach more participants or spend more time with existing participants.

-of the total number of people assessed are healthier, happier or more comfortable as a result of the support.
+of the total number of people assessed are healthier, happier or more comfortable as a result of Woodside's support.

 of partners reported they have been able to employ more staff or receive support from volunteers as a result of Woodside's support.

-of partners reported an increase in public profile as a result of Woodside’s support.
+of partners reported improved management processes as a result of Woodside’s support.

 Case Study